Surabhi690/SAPIENPROJECTS/README.md

 PROBLEM STATEMENT 2

-# Real-Time Object Detection using YOLOv5 and Webcam
+Real-Time Object Detection Pipeline using YOLOv5 and Webcam

 ## 📌 Project Overview
 This project implements a real-time object detection pipeline using the YOLOv5 deep learning model, capturing live input directly from the **webcam**.
 The model detects and classifies objects in real time, displaying bounding boxes with labels and confidence scores over the live feed.
 This can be used for real-time surveillance, smart automation systems, or interactive applications.